 If you’re already an avid user of Venmo and are looking for a flexible, no-annual-fee cash back card that adjusts to your spending style each month, the Venmo Credit Card may be a good fit.

 “Other cards have tiered rewards structures that you can customize (like the Bank of America® Customized Cash Rewards credit card and the U.S. Bank Cash+™ Visa Signature® Card), but both of those need to be set ahead of time,” Rossman says.
 “I like how the Venmo Card makes it automatic.”

-There’s also a Venmo Debit Card, through which you can earn automatic rewards based on participating merchants (listed within the Venmo app), though there’s more earning potential with the credit card.
+Don’t forget, Venmo also offers the Venmo Debit Card, through which you can earn automatic rewards based on participating merchants (listed within the Venmo app) — though there’s more earning potential with the credit card.